evpo/EncryptPad/deps/botan/doc/cli.rst

 Encryption
 ----------------
-``encryption --buf-size=4096 --decrypt --mode= --key= --iv= --ad=`` Encrypt a given file with the specified *mode*.
+``cipher --buf-size=4096 --decrypt --cipher= --key= --nonce= --ad=``

+  Encrypt a given file with the specified *cipher*, eg "AES-256/GCM".
   If ``--decrypt`` is provided the file is decrypted instead.

 Public Key Cryptography
 -------------------------------------
-``keygen --algo=RSA --params= --passphrase= --pbe= --pbe-millis=300 --provider= --der-out`` Generate a PKCS #8 *algo* private key.
+``keygen --algo=RSA --params= --passphrase= --cipher= --pbkdf= --pbkdf-ms=300 --provider= --der-out`` Generate a PKCS #8 *algo* private key.
 If *der-out* is passed, the pair is BER encoded.
 Otherwise, PEM encoding is used.
-To protect the PKCS #8 formatted key, it is recommended to encrypt it with a provided *passphrase*. *pbe* is the name of the desired encryption algorithm, which uses *pbe-millis* milliseconds to derive the encryption key from the passed *passphrase*.
+To protect the PKCS #8 formatted key, it is recommended to encrypt it with a provided *passphrase*.

+  If a passphrase is used, *cipher* specifies the name of the desired encryption algorithm (such as "AES-256/CBC", or leave empty to use a default), and *pbkdf* can be used to specify the password hashing mechanism (either a hash such as "SHA-256" to select PBKDF2, or "Scrypt").

+  The cipher mode must have an object identifier defined, this allows use of ciphers such as AES, Twofish, Serpent, and SM4.
+Ciphers in CBC, GCM, and SIV modes are supported.
+However most other implementations support only AES or 3DES in CBC mode.

+  If encryption is used, the parameter *pbkdf-ms* controls how long the password hashing function will run to derive the encryption key from the passed *passphrase*.

   Algorithm specific parameters, as the desired bit length of an RSA key, can be passed with *params*.

     - For RSA *params* specifies the bit length of the RSA modulus.
 It defaults to 3072.
     - For DH *params* specifies the DH parameters.
 It defaults to modp/ietf/2048.
     - For DSA *params* specifies the DSA parameters.
 It defaults to dsa/botan/2048.
     - For EC algorithms *params* specifies the elliptic curve.
 It defaults to secp256r1.

-  The default *pbe* algorithm is "PBES2(AES-256/CBC,SHA-256)".

-  With PBES2 scheme, you can select any CBC or GCM mode cipher which has an OID defined (such as 3DES, Camellia, SM4, Twofish or Serpent).
-However most other implementations support only AES or 3DES in CBC mode.
-You can also choose Scrypt instead of PBKDF2, by using "Scrypt" instead of the name of a hash function, for example "PBES2(AES-256/CBC,Scrypt)".
-Scrypt is also supported by some other implementations including OpenSSL.

-``pkcs8 --pass-in= --pub-out --der-out --pass-out= --pbe= --pbe-millis=300 key`` Open a PKCS #8 formatted key at *key*.
+``pkcs8 --pass-in= --pub-out --der-out --pass-out= --cipher= --pbkdf= --pbkdf-ms=300 key``

+  Open a PKCS #8 formatted key at *key*.
 If *key* is encrypted, the passphrase must be passed as *pass-in*.
 It is possible to (re)encrypt the read key with the passphrase passed as *pass-out*.
-The parameters *pbe-millis* and *pbe* work similarly to ``keygen``.
+The parameters *cipher*, *pbkdf*, and *pbkdf-ms* work similarly to ``keygen``.

-``sign --der-format --passphrase= --hash=SHA-256 --emsa= --provider= key file`` Sign the data in *file* using the PKCS #8 private key *key*.
-If *key* is encrypted, the used passphrase must be passed as *pass-in*. *emsa* specifies the signature scheme and *hash* the cryptographic hash function used in the scheme.
+``sign --der-format --passphrase= --hash=SHA-256 --padding= --provider= key file``

+  Sign the data in *file* using the PKCS #8 private key *key* and cryptographic hash *hash*.
+If *key* is encrypted, the used passphrase must be passed as *pass-in*.

-    - For RSA signatures EMSA4 (RSA-PSS) is the default scheme.
-    - For ECDSA and DSA *emsa* defaults to EMSA1 (signing the hash directly)
+  The *padding* option can be used to control padding for algorithms that have divergent methods; this mostly applies to RSA.
+For RSA, if the option is not specified PSS signatures are used.
+You can select generating a PKCS #1 v1.5 formatted signature instead by providing ``--padding=PKCS1v15``.

   For ECDSA and DSA, the option ``--der-format`` outputs the signature as an ASN.1 encoded blob.
 Some other tools (including ``openssl``) default to this format.
+This option does not make sense for other algorithms such as RSA.

   The signature is formatted for your screen using base64.

-``verify --der-format --hash=SHA-256 --emsa= pubkey file signature`` Verify the authenticity of the data in *file* with the provided signature *signature* and the public key *pubkey*.
-Similarly to the signing process, *emsa* specifies the signature scheme and *hash* the cryptographic hash function used in the scheme.
+``verify --der-format --hash=SHA-256 --padding= pubkey file signature`` Verify the authenticity of the data in *file* with the provided signature *signature* and the public key *pubkey*.
+Similarly to the signing process, *padding* specifies the padding scheme and *hash* the cryptographic hash function to use.

 ``gen_dl_group --pbits=1024 --qbits=0 --seed= --type=subgroup``
   Generate ANSI X9.42 encoded Diffie-Hellman group parameters.